 Single-stream Recycling in Highlands Ranch

 Single-stream recycling is the process in which materials are collected and mixed together with no sorting required by individual recyclers.
 So cans and bottles can be recycled together with newspaper, cardboard, etc. In a commingled or single stream system, all recyclables for collection are mixed but kept separate from other waste.
 This does require public education on what materials are recyclable.
-HRCA's Preferred Trash Service Provider, Pro Disposal, offers low price trash service with free single stream recycling.
+HRCA's Preferred Trash Service Provider, Waste Connections, offers low price trash service with free single stream recycling.
 Click on chart to open:

 Communities with single-stream recycling cite advantages such as: